Course Hero, a profitable edtech unicorn, raises rare cash – TechCrunch

 Clarity only came when Grauer realized that the core goal Course Hero launched with — giving students a place to ask and answer questions — wasn’t simply one product that should be fit into a broader suite of services.
 Instead, it was a thesis around which to build products.
 So, the startup began looking for different ways and formats to organize knowledge and questions and answers.

 “That was a breakthrough insight,” Grauer said.
 The startup stopped launching other business verticals and decided to stick to Q&A as its core — and only — business.
-It sells Netflix-like subscriptions to students looking for access to learning and teaching content.
+It sells Netflix -like subscriptions to students looking for access to learning and teaching content.
 Teachers and publishers can put course-specific study content on the platform.

 In 2020, Course Hero is a profitable business with annual run revenue upward of $100 million.